Yuandjom/SC2006-GETFIT-TeamError202/README.md

 Add .env file in client and server and add the api keys into the .env files:

 1. Declare the Calories burned API key as REACT_APP_FOOD_API_KEY in the client
+2. Declare the Calories burned API key as REACT_APP_GOOGLE_API_KEY in the client
-2. Declare the Calories gain API key as EXERCISE_API_KEY in the server
+3. Declare the Calories gain API key as EXERCISE_API_KEY in the server

 Open two terminals in the command line